-- (d) On an overall examination of financial statements of the Company, funds raised on short term basis have , prima facie , not been have used during the year for long term purposes by the company. - (e) The company does not have subsidiaries, associates or joint ventures.
-Hence the reporting requirements of paragraph 3(ix)(e) of the Order are not applicable. - (f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies and hence the reporting requirements of paragraph 3(ix)(f) of the Order are not applicable. - (a) The Company has not raised any money by way of initial public offer or further public offer during the year.
-Hence the reporting requirements of paragraph 3(x)(a) of the order are not applicable. (b) The Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
-Hence the reporting requirements of paragraph 3(x)(b) of the order are not applicable - (xi) (a) No fraud on or by the Company has been noticed or reported during the year nor have we been informed of any such case by the Management. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report - (c) As represented by the management, there are no whistle blower complaints received by the company during the year - (xii) In our opinion the Company is not a Nidhi Company.
-Therefore the reporting requirement of Clause 3(xii) of the Order is not applicable to the Company. - (xiii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, all the transactions with related parties are in compliance with Sections 177 and 188 of the Act where applicable and also the details which have been disclosed in the financial statements are in accordance with the applicable Indian Accounting Standards. - (xiv) (a) In our opinion the internal audit system of the Company is not commensurate with the size and nature of its business. - (b) We have not considered the reports of the internal auditors for the year under audit. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with him.
-Accordingly reporting requirement of paragraph 3(xv) of the Order are not applicable to the Company. - (xvi) In our opinion, the company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence reporting requirement of paragraph 3(xvi) (a), (b) and (c) of the Order are not applicable to the Company. - (xvii) The Company has not incurred cash losses in the current financial year and in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the company during the year.
+- (xi) (a) No material fraud on or by the Company has been noticed or reported during the year nor have we been informed of any such case by the Management. - (b)No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report. - (c) As represented by the management, there were no whistle blower complaints received by the Company during the year. - (xii) In our opinion the Company is not a Nidhi Company.
+Therefore, the reporting requirement of Clause 3(xii) of the Order is not applicable to the Company. - (xiii) According to the information and explanation given to us and on the basis of our examination of the records of the Company, all the transactions with related parties are in compliance with Sections 177 and 188 of the Act where applicable and also the details which have been disclosed in the financial statements are in accordance with the applicable Indian Accounting Standards. - (xiv) (a) The internal audit system of the Company needs to be strengthened so as to make it commensurate with the size and nature of the business. - (b) We have not considered the reports of the internal auditors for the year under audit. - (xv) In our opinion and according to the information and explanations given to us, the Company has not entered into any non-cash transactions with directors or persons connected with them.
+Accordingly, the reporting requirement of paragraph 3(xv) of the Order is not applicable to the Company. - (xvi) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934, Hence reporting requirement of paragraph 3(xvi) (a), (b) (c) & (d) of the Order are not applicable to the Company. - (xvii) The Company has incurred cash losses amounting to INR 376.18 Million in the financial year but had not incurred cash losses in the immediately preceding financial year. - (xviii) There has been no resignation of the statutory auditors of the Company during the year.